How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 this tutorial, containing 100% of the source code for the level being discussed,

-configured to demonstrate just the specifics of that level.
+as well as a Makefile configured to demonstrate just the specifics of that level.

 This tutorial covers 100% of the functionality in google/subcommands, hence its overall length ; you will however be able to create a complete application as early as level 1.2 : later levels describe features meant for projects ever more complex and demanding.